alemangui/pizzicato/README.md

 ##A Web Audio library

 Pizzicato aims to simplify the way you create and manipulate sounds via the Web Audio API.
+Take a look at the [demo site here](https://alemangui.github.io/pizzicato/).

 You can use bower to get Pizzicato
 ```